acoppes/unity-gemserk-utilities/Packages/com.gemserk.leopotamecs/Readme.md

 Entity definitions are like a Prototype, Template or Archetype concepts.
 It provides a customizable way of configuring an entity (add components with data) after instantiation.
 They are normally implemented in stateless prefabs.

-Entity instance is a GameObject meant to instantiate an entity and apply a definition.
+Entity instance is a GameObject used to instantiate an entity and apply a definition.
 It allows customizable instance configurations by using the instance parameters, applied after the entity was instantiated and definition was applied (so the components might be already there).
 They can override data or even add components.

 World wrapper has some methods to create entities by using a definition and parameters.